easteryard/financial-transactions/README.md

 Welcome to the Lunar Web Code Challenge.
 This repo contains a (barely) working project which can fetch and show a list of financial transactions.

-This project is based on create-react-app with typescript and (mock) Apollo Graphql for data fetching and caching.
+This project is based on create-react-app with TypeScript and (mock) Apollo Graphql for data fetching and caching.
 You can run the project by doing a `npm run start` and accessing it in the browser.

 We have included a mock graphql "server" with hooks to query for transactions and marking them as deleted.